How to Clean Suede Shoes at Home: 5 Easy Steps to Keep Them Looking New

 To fix that, you’ll need the specialized suede brush to get the fuzzy surface of the suede uniform in one direction.

+Overall, the entire process shouldn’t take too long, and it’s easy enough for even beginners to pull off.
 If you’d rather see a visual demonstration of the whole thing, Nordstrom’s got a great minute-long video that you can watch below.

 All you need is a small set of tools and a few minutes of your own time to keep your shoes good as new.
-Just be like Elvis and don’t let people step on them.
+Just be like Elvis and don’t let people step on you.